Xinran1205/IPCV-3Dreconstruction/README.md

 - zh_CN [简体中文](/README.zh_CN.md)

 ## Project Overview
-This project aims to reconstruct the 3D positions and radii of spheres using stereoscopic images from two different viewpoints.
-The core code is handwritten and does not utilize any external libraries, incorporating unique optimization methods to enhance the accuracy and practicality of the model.
-The project successfully achieves precise reconstruction of the spherical models and validates the results effectively.
+This project utilizes techniques such as epipolar geometry and triangulation to reconstruct 3D spheres from 2D images captured from dual camera perspectives, and effectively validates the reconstruction results.
+The core code is entirely handwritten, does not use any external libraries, and employs original optimization methods to enhance the model's accuracy and practicality.
 ## Detailed Steps

 ### Circle Detection